learn-academy-2021-bravo/treasure-hunt-sjproctor/README.md

   - Put some styling on the square to have width, height, boarder
   - Imported the square component
   - Mapped over the array in state, returned the Square component call
-  - Styled the gameboard
+  - Styled the game board
   - Passed the question mark into each square with props
 - (DONE) As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
-  - Set up an onclick on the square div
+  - Set up an onClick on the square div
   - Created a handleClick method in the Square component
   - Created a handleGamePlay method in App
   - Passed the handleGamePlay method into the component call
   - Called the handleGamePlay method and passed in the index
-- As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
+- (DONE) As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
+  - Destructure the array out of state
+  - Use the index to reassign a value using the emoji keyboard (control + command + space)
 - As a user, if I select the winning square the question mark will become a treasure emoji.
 - As a user, if I select the losing square the question mark will become a bomb emoji.
 - As a user, I can see a counter that shows how many guesses I have left.
 The counter starts at 5 and decrements one every time I click on a square that is not the treasure nor the bomb.